rmtew/peasauce/README.md

 #### Technical Debt

-* Binary files: Tag all uncertain references and put them in a list view for the user to work through.
 * Binary files: Separate platform and file loading.
 Then binary files can be assigned a platform.
 * Coding style: Look at ways to make the code more straightforward.
 * Disassembly: Do a correct formatting check on the instruction table II_NAME column.